OSHA sharpens focus on employer safety incentives and disincentives

 Second, employers should exercise caution when disciplining an employee for not reporting an injury according to the employer’s established procedures.
 While OSHA recognizes that employers have a legitimate right to establish specific reporting procedures and timelines so that they can respond accordingly in a timely and appropriate manner, “such procedures must be reasonable and may not unduly burden the employee’s right and ability to report.”
 Examples cited in the memo include instances where an employee does not immediately realize his injuries are serious enough to report, or that he is injured at all.
 OSHA suggests employers investigate these issues on a case-by-case basis before determining whether employee discipline is justified.

 And finally, the memo even cautions employers about imposing discipline on employees who were injured as a direct result of violating company safety rules, as OSHA believes some employers “may attempt to use a work rule as a pretext for discrimination against a worker who reports an injury.”
-Again, a case-bycase investigation is recommended to determine, among other things, whether the employer consistently imposed equivalent discipline against workers who violated the same policy but did not get injured, and whether company safety rules are enforced consistently among injured and non-injured workers.
+Again, a case-by-case investigation is recommended to determine, among other things, whether the employer consistently imposed equivalent discipline against workers who violated the same policy but did not get injured, and whether company safety rules are enforced consistently among injured and non-injured workers.

 OSHA’s memorandum continues the trend among federal agencies of increased scrutiny and stepped-up enforcement against employers.
 The employee discipline issues addressed in the memo are fairly straightforward.
 The impact on safety incentive programs will take more time to discern.
 In the meantime, employers should examine their policies with attention to issues such as: the role of recordable injuries in measuring the effectiveness of safety programs; whether it is possible to include recordable injuries along with other safety and non-safety factors in bonuses which consider productivity, quality, safety, and other operational factors; and whether the employer has reviewed supervisor and management bonuses to determine if the factors going into determining such bonuses may unintentionally result in management discouraging employees from reporting injuries, or be perceived as a discouraging such reports.

 McAfee & Taft is continuing our analysis of the memo and its likely long-term impact, and how programs might be revised to address the issues raised above.
-We will be presenting a webinar on June 13 that will feature an in-depth review of the memo and offer tips on staying clear of OSHA penalties while maintaining a program that has a positive impact on safety.